 Long Trail School provides students with a rigorous course of study that ensures their success for the future.
 The curriculum challenges students to establish a strong foundation while providing the skills required to succeed in the 21st century.
 Our curriculum emphasizes independence and empowers students to become thinkers and creators who embrace learning.
-LTS is dedicated to small classes that allow teachers to provide attention to each individual.

 Middle School Acceleration

 Middle school students enrolled in an upper school level course will receive diploma credit for this work.

 International Baccalaureate Diploma

 IB Diploma candidates must complete course work in six subject areas and pass exams in each.
 They must also take the Theory of Knowledge course, write an Extended Essay based on the study of an original problem, and complete an extracurricular requirement in three areas: Creativity, Action, and Service.
 The IB Programme is a natural fit with the vision of the school and the upper school curriculum.
 The IB emphasis on critical thinking, depth of learning, research, and writing skills underscores the philosophy of our program.
 The IB Handbook provides detailed information on expectations, costs, and offerings.